VincentVanlaer/mesa-school-labs/content/thursday/lab-2.md

 >[!WARNING]
 > In the context of this work, Convective Premixing and overshooting should not be used at the same time!
 However, in other contexts nothing prevent to use both at the same time, here we want to isolate the two mechanisms to compare their impacts on the model.
-> Therefore, start by deleting all the commands related to overshooting and penetrative convection in `inlist_project`.
+> Therefore, start by deleting (or comment) all the commands related to overshooting and penetrative convection in `inlist_project`.
 >Alternatively, you can download a fresh `inlist_project` here, that can be used for this section.

-This mechanism is already implemented in MESA as Convective Premixing (see Paxton et al. 2019 for details).
+This mechanism is already implemented in MESA as Convective Premixing (see [Paxton et al. 2019](https://ui.adsabs.harvard.edu/abs/2019ApJS..243...10P/abstract) for details).

 >[!TIP]
 > Information on the convective premixing scheme can be found on ([this page](https://docs.mesastar.org/en/latest/reference/controls.html#do-conv-premix)).